 Is the target area of opportunity growing or shrinking?
 Who in your existing network can you talk to about what is actually happening now in the target area of opportunity, so that you can position yourself as a person uniquely qualified to offer value to potential employers?
 What does the role involve?
 What unseen advantage do you have, that this research will enable you to play up so that you become irresistible to your target employer?

 What value does this opportunity bring you, and you bring it?

-Once you have established your value to target employer, everything becomes easier.
+Once you have established your value to your target employer, everything becomes easier.
 You can now take an active role in securing a job.
-You can arrange to meet potential employers, and since your communication with them will be clear and compelling, they will recognise you as a person they want to – indeed, at times, have to – employ.
-In my experience, once that happens, a job offer and the next step in your career, will come naturally.
+You can arrange to meet potential employers, and since your communication with them will be clear and compelling, they will recognize you as a person they want to – indeed, at times, have to – employ.
+In my experience, once that happens, a job offer and the next step in your career will come naturally.